Spivoxity/opdraw/README.md

 2. Render the MetaPost program to Postscript.
 This involves invoking TeX as a sub-process to typeset the labels.
 3. Use the helper program `mp2pdf` to convert the MetaPost output into TeX input that will render as PDF.
 4. Invoke pdfTeX on the resulting file, giving the diagram in cropped PDF form.
-5. Use imagemagick to convert the PDF file into a PNG.
+5. Use pdftocairo from Poppler to convert the PDF file into a PNG and an SVG file.

-The final stage, converting from PDF to PNG, requires PDF reading to be enabled in Imagemagick.
-As root, edit the file `/etc/Imagemagick/policy.xml` and delete a group of lines near the bottom of the file that prevent the use of Ghostscript to decode images, leaving the closing tag on the very last line.
-Those lines are there because of a bug in earlier versions of Ghostscript that has apparently been fixed now.

 ## Files
 For the OP --> MetaPost translation